The System Halted

 $\log_{10}(10^6) = 6$

-So you can be left with roughly:
+Which leaves you with roughly:

 $7 - 6 = 1$ meaningful decimal digit at the scale of 1